HannachiHassen/Manual-Testing-Interview-Questions/README.md

 ![level](/README/levels_of_testing.png)

 Different levels of testing can be carried out during the development process.
 Multilevel testing facilitates the identification of bugs early in the development process.
 The four levels of testing are as follows:
- - Unit testing: Essentially, it is a way of testing logically isolated pieces of code within a system called units.
+ - **Unit testing**: Essentially, it is a way of testing logically isolated pieces of code within a system called units.
 Mainly, it focuses on the standalone module's functional accuracy.
- - Integration Testing: Software testing at this level involves combining and testing individual units to see if they work together as they should.
+ - **Integration Testing**: Software testing at this level involves combining and testing individual units to see if they work together as they should.
 This test focuses on the interface between modules.
- - System Testing: It involves testing all components of the product as a whole to ensure that overall product requirements are met.
+ - **System Testing**: It involves testing all components of the product as a whole to ensure that overall product requirements are met.
 The types of system testing include regression testing, usability testing, and functional testing.
- - User Acceptance Testing: Acceptance testing, also known as UAT (User Acceptance Testing), is the final step in the software testing process.
+ - **User Acceptance Testing**: Acceptance testing, also known as UAT (User Acceptance Testing), is the final step in the software testing process.
 This test determines if the software is ready for release.

 ## 8. In order to perform manual testing, what skills are required?